Meet our team!

 “Working at Veterinary Surgical Center of Portland while surrounded by a unique team of professionals has only strengthened my passion for working with animals and people alike.”

 Lindsay has been a member of the Veterinary Surgical Center team since 2014 after working at a general practice for 8 years.
 She graduated from Oregon State University with a major in Environmental Science and a minor in Zoology and has worked with animals the majority of her life.
-She and her husband are owned by two boxers, Maggie and Aubrey, and their little sister, a Jack Russel mix named Lucy.
+She and her husband are owned by two boxers, Maggie and Aubrey, and their little sister, a Jack Russell mix named Lucy.
 The family spends as much time as possible on Mount Hood where they enjoy quiet cabin life and bird watching.
 As one of our appointment technicians, Linsday is a familiar face to most of our clients and is adored by our patients.
 She loves being involved in the healing process and witnessing all the stages of healing.
-Because she plays a significant role in rechecks and bandage changes, she sees the subtle changes pets in recovery can make in short periods of time.
+Because she plays a significant role in rechecks and bandage changes she sees the subtle changes pets in recovery can make in short periods of time.

 “A day spent with animals is a day well spent.”

 Maeve has been in the Portland area for over 10 years after moving from the East Coast.
 She attended Indiana University and went on to earn her BS in Biology at Simmons College in Boston, one of the few all-women schools in the country.
 Always drawn to science, she spent time at Mass General researching transplant biology before moving into the veterinary field.
 With 13 years of anesthesia and surgical experience and 5 years working with a veterinary neurologist, she is a great resource for our clients and their pets.
 Maeve is owned by three cats, Diego the Velvet Prince, Elijah Dolittle the hippo-fattiumus, and Jibba, an orange tabby who Maeve describes as being very goldfish-like.
-Bits, the 2 1/2- legged terrier wonder dog, and Fluffy the stunningly beautiful and bald columbian red tail boa snake round out Maeve's pet family.
+Her household also consists of Bits, the 2 1/2- legged terrier wonder dog, and Fluffy the stunningly beautiful and bald Columbian Red Tail Boa.